-Pandemic Many people are sick in many countries Endemic The sickness keeps happening in a region Zoonotic Respiratory RNA Lethal The germ or virus comes from an animal The breathing system, especially the lungs.
-One of the building-blocks of living things It kills
+Pandemic Many people are sick in many countries Endemic The sickness keeps happening in a region Zoonotic The germ or virus comes from an animal Respiratory The breathing system, especially the lungs.

+RNA One of the building-blocks of living things.
+The